AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

    Settled water solids concentrations during steady state as a function of jet energy dissipation rate given an upflow velocity of 1.2 mm/s and 1.6 mm/s.
 Results shown are averaged over 2 residence times.

 :numref:`figure_sed_performance_vs_jet_edr` suggests that the floc filter and plate settler system begins to fail for energy dissipation rates in excess of about 30 W/kg.
+At higher energy dissipation rates the settled water turbidity increased rapidly from about 1 mg/L at 30 W/kg to 45 mg/L at 1000 W/kg.
+If flocs from the floc filter were broken up such that the fragments had sedimentation velocities less than :math:`v_{z_{ff}}`, the supernatant concentration would increase.
+There was no indication of increasing supernatant concentration at 100 W/kg.
+This suggests that the performance deterioration began with the breakup of flocs from the flocculator rather than by breakup of flocs in the floc filter.
+The maximum energy dissipation rate occurs in the core of the jet and thus flocs from the floc filter that are being resuspended likely do not experience the maximum jet energy dissipation rate.
+This potentially explains why the supernatant solids concentration doesn't increase until the energy dissipation rate is even higher than where the settled water turbidity begins to increase.

+At 1000 W/kg the supernatant concentration increases to about 300 mg/L. This suggests that this very high energy dissipation rate was sufficient to begin breaking up flocs from the floc filter.

-The maximum energy dissipation rate can be converted into the corresponding *maximum* velocity gradient using :eq:`G_Camp_Stein` to obtain 5500 Hz (assuming a water temperature of 21°C).
+The maximum energy dissipation rate that has a low settled water solids concentration (30 W/kg) can be converted into the corresponding *maximum* velocity gradient using :eq:`G_Camp_Stein` to obtain 5500 Hz (assuming a water temperature of 21°C).

-Garland's experiment with the result of floc breakup at the sedimentation tank inlet is consistent with several hypotheses.
+Garland's experiment with the result of floc breakup in the jet reverser is consistent with several hypotheses.

 #.
-The bonds holding flocs together are likely strong (order 10 nN).
+The bonds holding flocs together are likely strong (order 6 nN).
 It is not yet clear what the origin of the bonds is.
 Van der Waals forces may be of similar magnitude, but they would also apply to water molecules and thus there wouldn't be a mechanism for the coagulant to displace water molecules between approaching surfaces.
 For example, the gecko adhesion to surfaces is reduced by a factor of 40 when the surface is wet (`Stark et al., 2012 <https://doi.org/10.1242/jeb.070912>`_).
 Thus a force that is stronger than any bonds between water molecules and the surfaces must be responsible for joining coagulant nanoparticles and the particles present in the raw water.
 One likely candidate is covalent bonds.
 #.
 Flocs are broken where there is the largest force per bond.
 This would logically occur at the connection between the two subunits that form the floc.
-Thus when flocs break they would not be expected to produce tiny fragments.
+Thus it is possible that flocs break without producing tiny fragments.
 #.
 The fluid shear stress determines the force acting to tear a floc apart.
-Thus given a constant energy dissipation rate the force acting to break up flocs will increase as the temperature drops (see Equation :eq:`fluid_shear_stress`)
+Thus given a constant energy dissipation rate, the force acting to break up flocs will increase as the temperature drops (see Equation :eq:`fluid_shear_stress`)
 #.
-Settled water turbidity increases when the floc terminal velocity is less than the capture velocity of the plate settlers.
+Settled water turbidity increases when the broken floc terminal velocity is less than the capture velocity of the plate settlers.

-Equation :eq:`d_floc_shear_stress` can be written as a function of the velocity gradient by substituting Equation :eq:`fluid_shear_stress` for the fluid shear.
+The maximum size of the flocs after exposure to the shear stress in the core of the jet reverser is given by Equation :eq:`d_floc_shear_stress`.
+The shear stress can be replaced by the velocity gradient by substituting Equation :eq:`fluid_shear_stress` for the fluid shear.

 .. math::
   :label: d_floc_G